 A guide for individuals and organizations contemplating purchasing offsets.
 This guide provides background information on carbon offset, including the downsides and benefits of their use, the basic features of credible offsets and a list of resources that can provide more information about carbon offsets.

 Locally elected leaders are forging innovative, homegrown methods of making sustainability their reality.
 They are tackling social issues such as the pressing need for affordable housing.
-As part of its mandate to build strong, progressive communities, the Columbia Institute’s Centre for Civic Governance has gathered the best of its hard-won wisdom in this series to READ MORE
+In the second edition of the Columbia Institute’s Centre for Civic Governance Going for Green Series, Leadership Makes a Difference, we have gathered the best stories on leading-edge policy READ MORE